mrkkrp/para/README.md

 tried to follow documentation but it didn't worked.
 I expressed my confusion in an issue.
 Then I was told that my approach was correct but package was not working for some reason.
 Well, these things happen even with state-of-art Magit.
-We are using packages built directly from their repo, so this is normal.
+We are using packages built directly from their repositories, so this is normal.
 Another thing is not normal: these problems hang and they are not fixed.

 Packages that are built directly from repo have all reasons to practice [Kaizen](https://en.wikipedia.org/wiki/Kaizen): many small improvements